KILTprotocol/demo-mobile-wallet/README.md

 - In XCode, hit "launch" (= "▶️" button).

 🔺IMPORTANT: your phone and laptop should be connected to the same network, otherwise you might encounter issues.
+🔺IMPORTANT: Make sure that you've shut down any other metro bundler that might be already running (e.g. if you were working on another React Native app).

 ### Run on a simulator